SGG-Modding/Hell2Modding/README.md

 ---

+## About

+If you're enjoying this project, and want to support me, you can [buy me a coffee here](https://ko-fi.com/xiaoxiao921).

 Hell 2 Modding is a modding plugin / framework for Hades II.

 It's using [ReturnOfModding](https://github.com/xiaoxiao921/ReturnOfModdingBase) as a base.
 You can check its README for more information on how it works.